ncantu/giftCoin/README.md

 # giftCoin
-A smart contract gift Coin auctions
+A smart contract gift Coin auctions on a private blockchain